Classroom in the Forest

 The Alabama TREASURE Forest Association (ATFA) is dedicated to developing a network of landowners and stakeholders in our forests that is empowered with the desire and ability to encourage and educate our youth, other landowners, and the general public concerning the management of these resources.
 Classroom in the Forest – Forest in the Classroom was created to communicate the role of private lands and private landowners in environmentally and economically benefiting Alabama and all of its people.
 This project provides forest landowners, stakeholders, and professionals the opportunity to work together to teach children and their teachers a feeling of pride and respect for the land and private landowners.

-So what exactly is Classroom in the Forest?
+What exactly is Classroom in the Forest?

 Classroom in the Forest has two goals.
 The first goal is to educate fifth-grade students and their teachers about multiple use management of our forest resources and how important private landowners are in the management of these valuable resources.
 The second goal is to involve private landowners and stakeholders in the education of our youth, other landowners, and the general public about the importance of our natural resources.
 To promote good stewardship, the ATFA is developing Volunteer Resource Teams to take the Forest to the Classroom, and the Classroom to the Forest.
 To reach these goals, the ATFA will: